deep-security/aws-waf/README.md

   --create-match        Create the SQLi match condition for use in various
                         rules
-  --map-to-wacl         Attempt to map each instance to an AWS WAF WACL
+  --map-to-wacl         Attempt to map each instance to an AWS WAF WACL --create-rule         Create the SQLi rule for instances that can be mapped
+                        to an AWS WAF WACL.
+Used in conjunction with -l/--list
 ```

 <a name="ssl-certificate-validation" />